grunt-gallery/grunt-digital-audit/legacy-website-strategy.md

 ---
 # Legacy Website Strategy

-Following the website inventory it is evident that grunt has a number of special project websites which are no longer active and are at risk of being broken through routine web server upgrades.
+After completing the website inventory, it is evident that grunt has a number of project websites which are no longer active and/or are at risk of being broken through routine web server upgrades.

-These websites are candidates to be archived or preserved so that they do not get lost or broken from future updates.
+These project websites are candidates to be archived and/or preserved so that they do not get lost or broken from future web server updates.

 There are three main steps to archiving websites.

 ::: info
-#### Steps to archiving aging websites:
+#### What are the steps to archiving aging websites?
 1. Isolate and preserve the website source files<br>
 2. Make the source the files accessible <br>
 3. Share the websites using a consistent method in a browser-readable format